 As landscapes mature, things change.
-Trees get taller, casting deeper shade and bushes outgrow their original places in the garden.
+Trees get taller, casting deeper shade, and bushes outgrow their original places in the garden.
 And then there's the home in which the lifestyles of its occupants change.
 Children grow up, eliminating the need for play areas (with exception to grandchildren) and caring for the home and garden may prove to be either more difficult as you age or, if retired, more energizing.
 That said, a good evaluation may be needed for making over your garden to keep up with upgraded lifestyles and overgrown landscapes.
 Let's find out how to make over the garden.

 How to Make Over the Garden